How to Personalize a Motorhome

 sofa-bed-in-motorhome

-After moving into our coach, we bought an ottoman to rest our feet on and, as a bonus, keep our printer inside the storage compartment.
+After moving into our coach, we bought an ottoman to rest our feet on and, as a bonus, kept our printer inside the storage compartment.
 However, even with the ottoman, we still wanted more comfortable seating.

 We found exactly what we wanted on the Rec Pro website.
 After placing our order, the theater seats arrived in three large boxes about a week later.